pop-os/python-apt/doc/source/apt_pkg.rst

             for pkgfile in cache.file_list:
                 if pkgfile.not_source:
-                    print 'The file %s has no source.' % pkgfile.file_name
+                    print 'The file %s has no source.' % pkgfile.filename

     .. attribute:: origin